Horizontal-org/Tella-website/docs/Get Started/desktop.md

 # Getting started on Tella on Desktop

-TODO: write this guide as soon as the Desktop UI is final
+TODO: write this guide as soon as the Desktop UI is final.